Difference Between JPG and JPEG

 Difference between JPG and JPEG

-The MIME media type for JPEG is image/jpeg (defined in RFC 1341), except in older Internet Explorer versions, which provides a MIME type of image/pjpeg when uploading JPEG images.
+The MIME media type for JPEG is image/jpeg (defined in RFC 1341), except in older Internet Explorer versions, which provide a MIME type of image/pjpeg when uploading JPEG images.
 JPEG is also defined with the additional extensions,

 .jpeg was shortened to

 .jpeg extension.
-Newer versions of Windows of course now accept more characters in their file extension, however,
+Newer versions of Windows, of course, now accept more characters in their file extension.
+However,

-Photo editing programs like Adobe Photoshop and Gimp, all save JPEGs by default to the
+Photo editing programs like Adobe Photoshop and Gimp all save JPEGs by default to the

-.jpg extension, on both Windows and MACs.
-And if you were wondering, you can change the extension both ways and the file will continue to work.
+.jpg extension on both Windows and MACs.
+And if you were wondering, you can change the extension both ways, and the file will continue to work.